MicrosoftDocs/office-365-management-api/office-365-management-api/office-365-management-activity-api-schema.md

 |EndDate|Edm.Date|No|End date of exclusion windows|
 |Groups|Collection(Common.NameValuePair)|No|Collection of groups the exclusion window is scoped to|

-## M365 Apps Admin Services cloud update device schema
+## Cloud Update device schema

-The M365 Apps Admin Services [cloud update](/microsoft-365-apps/admin-center/cloud-update) device related events extend the Common schema with the following record types.
+The [Cloud Update](/microsoft-365-apps/admin-center/cloud-update) device related events extend the Common schema with the following record types.

 ### CloudUpdateDeviceConfigAuditRecord